 A view with a skills-based condition is one of the types of skills-based views that are available in Support.
-When an agent uses this type of view, they see only tickets with skills requirements that match their skills.
+When an agent uses this type of view, they can see either:

-You can create this type of view by adding this skills-based condition to the view:
+You can create these types of views by adding skills-based conditions to the view:

 Skills + Is + Current user skills

 You can add the condition to as many different views as you want.
 Tickets without skills will be excluded from views with a skills-based condition.
 For information about how views with skills conditions differ from other views, see Understanding the limitations of skills-based views.